-A student's failure to pay fees owed may lead to a hold being placed on all records at Norco College, including not being able to register for future classes or request official transcripts.
+A student's failure to pay fees owed may lead to a hold being placed on all records at Norco College, including not being able to register for future classes.

 It is important for students to keep address and contact phone numbers up-to-date with the Admissions and Records office at all times.